ev0x/mod-training/moderators/punishments.md

 * User begins to insult others, bully users, and/or be toxic
 * User has an obscene avatar
 * User has an obscene nickname
-* User is advertising a website or scam or discord server
+* User is advertising a website, scam or discord server
-  * you can direct users to appropriate channels if it is just content creation or a if the link has been allowed to be posted by an admin or mod
+  * you can direct users to appropriate channels if it is just content creation or if the link has been allowed to be posted by an admin or mod
-* User is mic-spamming or disturbing voice chat User posts something that isn't in our rule list but remains in a grey area
+* User is mic-spamming or disturbing voice chat
+* User posts something that isn't in our rule list but remains in a grey area
   * using a known meme to attempt to talk down or bully someone else

 ### Mute